skyl/bonsai/1-stay-with-one.md

 as they arise.
 Maintaining multiple ways to do things might mean that you need _N_ ways.
 Instead of having 3 identical functions that each have an option hardcoded, have one function that can take multiple values for the option.

+## Don't be Rigid

+You're going to "Agile", right?
+Don't be rigid.
+Keep it simple.
+These aren't rules.
+You have one person who is fantastic with Ruby and another who is great with TypeScript - you will probably write your frontend in TypeScript and you backend in Ruby.
+Another person comes along who loves Golang or Java, maybe you will add a toolchain for them to build workers in their favorite language.
+On paper, in theory, and in this book, you should try choose a single language so that you can streamline your development process with a single toolchain.
+But, your software is not built on paper or in theory, your software is built by delivering change to your version control system.
+So, be flexible and adapt to new information as it emerges.
+Use the best tool for the job given your context.